DominionAkinrotimi/HAMOYE-DS-INTERNSHIP-PROJECTS/README.md

 - **Stage E**: Focuses on Practical Time Series Analysis and Forecasting.
 ## How to Navigate

 Feel free to explore the repository and folders that interest you the most.
-Each folder contains its own README.md file providing detailed information about the projects and code within.
+Subsequently, updates will be made and each folder will contains its own README.md file providing detailed information about the projects, data used for the project and code within.

 ## Getting Started